-Updating your activity record should take place frequently, preferably as soon as possible after the CPD activity has taken place.
+Updating your log should take place frequently, preferably as soon as possible after the CPD activity has taken place.
 This ensures your recollection of the activity is fresh and accurate.

 Criteria for Acceptance

-The LCS CPD process does not set quantified targets for CPD activities, for example, a certain number of learning hours, or conferences, or projects etc.
+The LCS CPD review process does not set quantified targets for CPD activities - for example, a certain number of learning hours undertaken, or conferences attended, or projects implemented.

 Rather, it focuses on the evidence of a robust CPD plan that sets realistic and relevant goals and on evidence provided that corroborates and supports the practitioner's self assessment of progress and achievement.